Parallel-in-Time/pySDC/pySDC/projects/Resilience/README.rst

 The second strategy is `Hot Rod <https://github.com/Parallel-in-Time/pySDC/blob/master/pySDC/projects/Resilience/HotRod.ipynb>`_, which is designed purely as a detector for soft faults.

 We have also simulated faults in the van der Pol problem and tried recovering them with the strategies `here <https://github.com/Parallel-in-Time/pySDC/blob/master/pySDC/projects/Resilience/ResilienceStatistics.ipynb>`_.
-We also experimented with faults in the Lorenz attractor problem `here <https://github.com/Parallel-in-Time/pySDC/blob/master/pySDC/projects/Resilience/notes/LorenzResilience.md>`_.
+We also experimented with faults in the Lorenz attractor problem.
+See `Resilience in the Lorenz Attractor <https://github.com/Parallel-in-Time/pySDC/blob/master/pySDC/projects/Resilience/notes/LorenzResilience.md>`_.

 Tests
 -----